cloudmesh-community/sp19-222-90/project-report/report.md

 ## Abstract

-We created a REST service that predicts which NFL Rookies will score the most fantasy football points based on their position and list them in order.
+We created a REST service that predicts which 2019 NFL Rookies will score the most fantasy football points based on their position and list them in order.

+:wave: add a few sentences to this, the abstract should encapsulate the entire project.

 ## Introduction